appernetic/appernetic-hugo-project/content/post/now-you-can-sign-in-with-twitter-facebook-and-github.md

 +++
 ## Update!

-After users having expressed concerns about privacy we contemplated the implications over the weekend what impact it would have to add a custom sign up and log in with e-mail and a user-generated password.
+After users having expressed concerns about privacy we contemplated the implications over the weekend what impact it would have to add a custom sign up and log in with e-mail and a user-generated password to the s.

-![Appernetic Static Site Generator with e-mail sign up, Twitter, Facebook and GitHub sign in!][1]
+![Appernetic Static website Generator with e-mail sign up, Twitter, Facebook and GitHub sign in!][1]

 For us and the service there is the problem with: